hexaxsoftwares/houx.js/README.md

 ##### px:else-if

+Checks if the previous element/widget  has a `px:if`/`px:else-if` directive, if not found, will raise an Exception.

-The `px:else-if` directive ,if available on the next element or widget following a 'px:if' or other 'px:else-if' element/widget , will be processed if, the `px:if`, or previous `px:else-if ` if any, evaluates to false
+The `px:else-if` directive ,if available on the next element or widget following a `px:if` or other `px:else-if` element/widget , will be processed if, the `px:if`, or previous `px:else-if ` if any, evaluates to false
 Inoder to make it effective, should be passed to the next element or widget after the previous relative conditioned element/widget

-If unable  to find a relative conditional directive on the previous element/widget, will raise a pixel templates conditional Error.
+If unable  to find a relative conditional directive on the previous element/widget, will raise a pixel conditional Directive Error.

 ##### px:else
 The `px:else` directive , displays its element if the previous `px:if` or `px:else-if` , if any, statements are falsy

-its always a gotcha to pass a px:if alongsode the px:for ditective, if possible, avoid px:if with px:for.
+Its always a gotcha to pass a px:if alongsode the px:for ditective, if possible, avoid px:if with px:for.

 #### List rendering

 ##### px:for
-list rendering helps you render a widget or an element, from an iterable value , the resulting value will be available on the element, or widget rendering logic
+list rendering helps you render a widget or an element, from an iterable value , the resulting value will be available on the element, or widget rendering scope.

 To achieve this , pixel provides you with the `px:for` directive.